Si Woo Kim betting profile: Sony Open in Hawaii - PGA TOUR

 - Kim has an average of 0.655 Strokes Gained: Off-the-Tee in his past five tournaments.

-- He has an average of 0.464 Strokes Gained: Approach the Green in his past five tournaments.
+- Kim has an average of 0.464 Strokes Gained: Approach the Green in his past five tournaments.

+- Kim has an average of 0.200 Strokes Gained: Around-the-Green in his past five tournaments.

+- He has an average of -0.094 Strokes Gained: Putting in his past five tournaments.

 - Kim has averaged 1.225 Strokes Gained: Total in his past five tournaments.